Mindinventory/react-native-boilerplate/documentation/docs/directory-hierarchy/blueprints.md

 │ └── ...
 ```

+- ### Text:

-- **Text**: Text element(typography) for app consist presets of all font family and font-size that we have to use in app.
+  Text element(typography) for app consist presets of all font family and font-size that we have to use in app.
   For Example:

   ```js